 -Respect and kindness always win and never go out of style.
 Be a thoughtful good listener.
-This can often be more persuasive than even the most killer argumentation.
+This can often be more persuasive than even the strongest argument.

--Face-to-face conversations are the lifeblood of this movement, and what do you have to lose?!
+-Face-to-face conversations are the foundation of this movement, and what do you have to lose?!

 Question: How can pornography impact relationships?

 Answer A: Countless studies consistently show that porn consumers tend to struggle in their relationships.
 From poorer relationship quality to an increased likelihood of cheating, research suggests that porn plays a major role in fueling unhealthy relationship dynamics.